How To Edit Your WordPress User Profile

-The WordPress Toolbar displays at the very top of your Admin screen and provides you (and your users) with access to various important administrative functions, features, information and “quick links” to other areas of your site …
+The Toolbar is located at the very top of your Admin screen and provides you (and your users) with access to various administration functions, features, information and “quick links” to other areas of your site …

-Important: Leave the “Show Toolbar when viewing site” checkbox ticked to display the Toolbar in your WordPress administration area.
+Note: Leave the “Show Toolbar when viewing site” checkbox ticked to display the Admin Toolbar in your WordPress administration area.

 Profile > Name

 The username cannot be changed in the User Profile area by anyone, including the site administrator.

 You can, however, change your username if you know how to edit your WP database.